-New Poll: Donald Trump’s Approval Ratings Plunge Into ‘Uncharted Territory
+New Poll: Donald Trump’s Approval Ratings Plunge Into ‘Uncharted Territory’

 — Anthony De Rosa ???? (@Anthony) August 27, 2017

-CBS adds Donald Trump is also facing major backlash from both sides of the aisle for pardoning Joe Arpaio.
-The anti-immigration sheriff from Maricopa County, Ariz. was in contempt of court for racial profiling and many feel this presidential pardon sends the wrong message.
+CBS adds that Donald Trump is also facing major backlash from both sides of the aisle for pardoning Joe Arpaio.
+The anti-immigration sheriff from Maricopa County, Ariz., was in contempt of court for racial profiling and many feel this presidential pardon sends the wrong message.

 Poll: 60 percent said Trump did the wrong thing by pardoning Joe Arpaio – CBS News https://t.co/nbiK1eTOCl